Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Identifying features with crosscoders

 Our feature-reader model provided key mechanistic insights, such as the detrimental effect of depth, using a simplified setting where the features were known.
-To apply our framework to deep networks, we must first identify their features, which are often unknown and entangled in superposition.
-Below, we discuss tools that allow us to approximate and track these features in practical models.
+However, in deep neural networks, the features are not known beforehand.
+Thus, to apply our framework, we must first identify the features.
+In this section, we discuss tools that allow us to approximate and track these features in practical models.

 \textbf{Sparse autoencoders (SAEs)}~\citep{bricken2023monosemanticity} separate and identify features in superposition by mapping layer activations $\bm a_\ell(\bm x)\in\mathbb{R}^{d_{\text{model}}}$ to a higher-dimensional sparse space ($d_{\text{cross}}>d_{\text{model}}$):